blueCycle/aws-Inferentia-poc/README.md

 # Inferencing on Inf2 instances with vLLM running in EKS

-The goal of this document is to deploy llama2-13b model in a multitenancy setup with EKS and Inf2 instances.
+The goal of this document is to deploy llama2-13b model on AWS Inferentia 2 instances on EKS.

+We are using the Neuron SDK 2.18.1 release that supports contineous batching.

 ## Tables of Contents